-If you're a long term investor, a correction should make too much of an impact on your portfolio.
-However, there are some simple steps that you can take today to prepare – and it will help you whether the stock market goes up or down!
+If you’re a long-term investor, a correction should make too much of an impact on your portfolio.
+However, there are some simple steps that you can take today to prepare — and they will help you whether the stock market goes up or down!

 Understand Your Investment Strategy